Adacel (Diphtheria Toxoid, Tetanus Toxoid, Pertactin, Pertussis Filamentous Haemagglutinin, Pertussis Fimbriae 2 + 3, Pertussis Toxoid)

 Frequently Asked Questions

-It usually takes several weeks after vaccination to develop protection against whooping cough, tetanus, and diphtheria.
-Most people will produce enough antibodies against these diseases during this time.
+It usually takes several weeks after vaccination for the body to develop protection against these diseases.

 Important Disclaimer